LivInTheLookingGlass/Euler/csharp/README.md

 ## Makefile

-There are two main recipes in this Makefile
+There are three main recipes in this Makefile

 ### dependencies